skandertebo/SOLID/SOLID_Principles_Solutions.md

 3. `CarRanker` - Handles business logic for car comparison and selection

 This separation ensures that each class has a single responsibility and a single reason to change.

+# Open-Closed Principle (OCP) Solution

+## Problem Identification
+The original code violated the Open-Closed Principle in the following ways:

+1. The `ResourceAllocator` class used switch statements to handle different resource types
+2. Adding a new resource type required modifying the existing code
+3. Resource allocation logic was tightly coupled with resource types

+## Solution
+The code was refactored to use an abstract base class and inheritance:

+1. Created an abstract `Resource` class defining the contract for all resources
+2. Implemented specific resource classes for each type
+3. Removed switch statements and type checking
+4. New resource types can be added by creating new classes without modifying existing code

+This makes the code open for extension (new resource types) but closed for modification.